Excerpt from Chapter 5 in my book Usability Engineering, from 1993:

 Update added 2005: I keep getting questions like this, so I decided to answer it here.

 Q: "You mention many times that response time is important, and there are tons of tools to measure response time, but what is an acceptable web based application's response time?
 What is a user's tolerance, not for a shopping experience, but for an interactive application?"

-A: I wish we could eradicate the term "web-based application" because it distracts from the real issue, which is one of application UI design.
+A: I wish we could eradicate the term "web-based application" because it distracts from the real issue, which is one of application UI design (we have several full-day courses on this topic).
 We don't have special guidelines for applications implemented in C++ relative to apps implemented in Visual Basic.
 The fundamental usability recommendations are the same, no matter the implementation, since we are discussing user experience, not coding.

 Therefore, the response time guidelines for web-based applications are the same as for all other applications.
 These guidelines have been the same for 37 years now, so they are also not likely to change with whatever implementation technology comes next.

 0.1 second: Limit for users feeling that they are directly manipulating objects in the UI.
 For example, this is the limit from the time the user selects a column in a table until that column should highlight or otherwise give feedback that it's selected.
 Ideally, this would also be the response time for sorting the column — if so, users would feel that they are sorting the table.